IBM/aspera-cli/docs/README.erb.md

 For that use your best reliable scheduler, see [Scheduler](#scheduler).

 Typically, for **Access key** access, the system/transfer user is `xfer`.
-So, in order to be consistent, and generate the appropriate access rights, the generation process should be run as user `xfer`.
+To be consistent and generate the appropriate access rights, run the generation process as user `xfer`.

-Let's do a one shot test, using the configuration previously created:
+To run a one-shot test using the configuration previously created:

 ```shell
 su -s /bin/bash - xfer
 ```

-or
+Or:

 ```shell
 sudo -u xfer /bin/bash
 ```

-and then:
+Then:

 ```shell
 <%=cmd%> preview scan --overwrite=always